Byron Harrison: Cheltenham Town

 Harrison signed for League Two club Cheltenham Town on 31 January 2013 for an undisclosed fee, agreeing a two-and-a-half-year contract.
 Cheltenham manager Mark Yates stated he had previously attempted to sign Harrison on multiple occasions, including prior to the 2012–13 season.
 The opening months of his Cheltenham career were disrupted by a back injury, limiting him to mostly substitute appearances.
 He scored his first goal for Cheltenham in his ninth appearance, heading in a stoppage time consolation in a 3–1 away defeat to Burton Albion on 9 March 2013.
 Harrison scored once in 19 appearances that season, as Cheltenham were defeated by Northampton Town in the play-off semi-finals.

-Harrison earned praise from Yates in April 2014 for his response to a disagreement between the two during a post-match review of Cheltenham's 4–1 defeat to Chesterfield: he went on to score four goals in the next 10 matches.
+In April 2014, Yates praised Harrison for the manner in which he responded to a disagreement between the pair during a post-match review of Cheltenham's 4–1 defeat to Chesterfield.
+Harrison subsequently scored four goals in the next 10 matches.
 He finished the 2013–14 season as the club's top goalscorer and was also named Cheltenham's Player of the Year at the end-of-season awards ceremony.

 Chesterfield

 Having scored seven goals in 27 appearances for Cheltenham during the first half of the 2014–15 season, Harrison was made available for loan or permanent transfer on 9 January 2015.
 Manager Paul Buckle stated the decision was influenced by a change in the team's playing style, moving away from a target man to two smaller strikers.
 He subsequently signed for League One club Chesterfield for an undisclosed fee on 27 January 2015.
-Chesterfield manager Paul Cook stated that the club had monitored Harrison for some time and considered him to possess the qualities required to strengthen the squad.
+Chesterfield manager Paul Cook stated that the club had monitored Harrison for some time and believed he would strengthen the squad.
 He featured primarily as a substitute during his time at Chesterfield, scoring his only goal for the club in a 1–0 away victory over Bradford City on 31 March 2015.

 Limited to three substitute appearances during the first half of the 2015–16 season with Chesterfield, Harrison returned to former club Stevenage on a one-month loan agreement on 11 February 2016.
 He scored twice on his first appearance back at the club, in a 2–0 victory against Cambridge United at Broadhall Way.
 The loan was extended in March 2016 until the end of the season, with Harrison making nine appearances and scoring three goals.
 He was released by Chesterfield upon the expiry of his contract at the end of the season.